wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    > "Microservices is the most popular architectural approach today.
 It's extremely effective.
 It's the approach used by many of the most successful companies in the world, particularly the big web companies." --<a target="_blank" href="https://www.youtube.com/watch?v=zzMLg3Ys5vI" title="Oct 28, 2020">Dave Farley</a>

    Benefits of Microservices include:
    * Simplified testing of individual services
    * Each service can move and scale independently
    * Increased agility (from ephemeral infrastructure)
    * Greater operational efficiency
    <br /><br />

-   ## Kubernetes

-   The distributed nature of microservices can lead to insecure implementations.

-   So enterprises make use of Kubernetes.

-   * Discovery: kube-dns, kube-proxy
-   * Configuration: Configmaps
-   * Segmentation: Network Policy + Controller
-   <br /><br />

-   ## Kubernetes with legacy VMware
+## Integration with legacy VMware

    <a target="_blank" href="https://www.youtube.com/watch?v=nZqAAjHI0c4&t=10m" title="Running Consul on Kubernetes and Beyond">VIDEO</a>: